What Is The Logan Act, And Why Does It Matter?

 Could Flynn be susceptible?

-Had Flynn, in any way, reassured the Russian ambassador in his phone conversations or texts that the incoming Trump administration would loosen or drop the sanctions Obama put in place, that could potentially be a violation.
+If Flynn, in any way, reassured the Russian ambassador in his phone conversations or texts that the incoming Trump administration would loosen or drop the sanctions Obama put in place, that could potentially be a violation.

 As noted above, there is a transcript.
 The White House is confident Flynn didn't say anything that could have violated the law.
 Of course, that could be open to interpretation.
 It would be up to the Jeff Sessions Justice Department to review the transcript and bring a case, if it saw fit.
 That is seen as unlikely.